 Trumps host Australian prime minister for rare state dinner in Rose Garden

-President Trump, Australian Prime Minister Scott Morrison and guests will dine on Dover sole and summer squash as U.S. military bands fill the air with music in the green- and gold-themed Rose Garden Friday night -- only the second state dinner of the Trump White House.
+President Trump, Australian Prime Minister Scott Morrison and guests dined on Dover sole and summer squash as U.S. military bands fill the air with music in the green- and gold-themed Rose Garden Friday night -- only the second state dinner of the Trump White House.

 “The first lady and I are honored to welcome you and Jennifer to the White House, and we look forward to hosting you for a state dinner tonight in the Rose Garden,” the president told Morrison during a pomp-filled military arrival ceremony Friday.
 “It will be quite something.”

 According to the first lady’s office, which planned the dinner, the colors for the visit are green and gold, Australia’s national colors.
-Unlike state dinners past, this one is to be held outdoors, under a crisp autumn sky.
+Unlike state dinners past, this one was held outdoors, under a crisp autumn sky.

 FIRST LADY MELANIA TRUMP UNVEILS WHITE HOUSE RESTORATION PROJECTS BEFORE STATE VISIT